 Members of the current Katala Foundation successfully implemented the Philippine Cockatoo Conservation Program (PCCP) since 1998 on Rasa Island, Narra, Palawan.
-The frame condition of this endeavour was a Memorandum of Agreement (MOA) between the Department of Environment and Natural Resources – Biodiversity Management Bureau (DENR-BMB) and the Katala Foundation which is renewed every five years.
+The frame condition of this endeavour was a Memorandum of Agreement (MOA) between the Department of Environment and Natural Resources – Biodiversity Management Bureau (DENR-BMB) and the Katala Foundation renewed in December 2020.
 PCCP is implemented in four sites in Palawan namely in the municipalities of Dumaran, Narra, Balabac, as well as within Puerto Princesa.
 A separate MOA is forged with the Palawan Council for Sustainable Development updated in 2012.
+A site for reintroduction of cockatoos is currently in preparation on Siargao Island.

 Katala Foundation Incorporated (KFI) is duly registered under the Security and Exchange Commission (SEC) on August 19, 2002 under SEC No. CN200253626.

-Its name Katala is derived from the local name of the Philippine cockatoo Cacatua haematuropygia.
-The Philippine cockatoo, Katala as locally known, is endemic to the Philippines.
-Cockatoo population crashed drastically in the late 1980s, and between 640-1,120 individuals are left in the wild; thus classified critically endangered by the World Conservation Union or the International Union for the Conservation of Nature and Natural Resources (IUCN).
-Main threats of its survival are:
+Its name Katala is derived from the local name of the Philippine Cockatoo Cacatua haematuropygia.
+The Philippine Cockatoo, Katala as locally known, is endemic to the Philippines.
+Cockatoo population crashed drastically in the late 1980s, and presently between 840-1,210 individuals are left in the wild, after populations recovered markedly in PCCP project sites; still, the species is classified critically endangered by the World Conservation Union or the International Union for the Conservation of Nature and Natural Resources (IUCN).
+Main threats to its survival are:

 - Poaching for pet trade